Skip to content

 4. Configuration System

-ProtoAgent uses two configuration layers:
+ProtoAgent uses a single configuration file: protoagent.jsonc.

 • provider additions or overrides